Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Empirical application to data of the US economy

 \subsection{Dynamic model averaging}

-The previous sections highlighted the heterogeneity of model performance, both over time and across evaluated variables.
-There arises the question, whether combining weighted forecasts can improve forecasting performance.
+The previous sections highlighted the heterogeneity of model performance over time.
+The question arises whether combining weighted forecasts can improve forecasting performance.

-Dynamic model averaging \citep[DMA,][]{raftery_online_2010,koop_forecasting_2012,onorante_dynamic_2016} proves to be a straightforwardly implementable averaging scheme, where the weights are sequentially updated as new observations become available depending on the forecasting performance up to this point in time.
+Dynamic model averaging \citep[DMA,][]{raftery_online_2010,koop_forecasting_2012,onorante_dynamic_2016} is a straightforwardly implementable averaging scheme, where the weights are sequentially updated as new observations become available, depending on the forecasting performance up to this point in time.
 A model with strong support from the data for a given period will receive a higher weight for the following period.
-By contrast, a model that performed relatively worse, will receive less weight.
+By contrast, a model performing relatively worse will receive a lower weight.

-In more detail, DMA works as follows.
+In a nutshell, DMA works as follows.
 Denote $PL_{t|t-1,i}$ the one-step-ahead PL in $t$ for model $i$ within model space $M$.
 The predicted weight $\omega_{t|t-1,i}$ associated with model $i$ is computed as follows,

 where $0 \leq \alpha \leq 1$ denotes a discount factor.
 The model updating equation then is